stevana/scheduled-pipelines/README.md

-I started exploring this topic in [two](https://stevana.github.io/pipelined_state_machines.html) of my [previous](https://stevana.github.io/parallel_stream_processing_with_zero-copy_fan-out_and_sharding.html) posts.

-I've also written about elastically scaling a single stage up and down [before](https://stevana.github.io/elastically_scalable_thread_pools.html), but here we'll take a more global approach.
+I started exploring this topic in [two](https://stevana.github.io/pipelined_state_machines.html) of my [previous](https://stevana.github.io/parallel_stream_processing_with_zero-copy_fan-out_and_sharding.html) posts, and I've also written about elastically scaling a single stage up and down [before](https://stevana.github.io/elastically_scalable_thread_pools.html), but here we'll take a more global approach.